AEPSchmitt/blendnd/README.md

 9. Play!

 ## Disclaimer
 This is still very much an early prototype.
-No sharing of models between connected players, only support of simple transforms of existing models is currently implemented.
-Only tested on Linux.
+Only transformations are shared with the room, not the addition or removal of models (yet).
+That means you will have to share the blender scene with all players beforehand.

 ## Known issues
 Multiple models with the same name in your scene cause problems.